 The HTTP Link header

-An HTTP Link header is a way for a server to send context about a document back to a client.
-It can be used to provide important information such as related resources, or the direct location of a specific asset.
-They are an alternative, and in many ways superior, of providing preload/preconnect/prefetch hints to browsers to optimise page loads.
+An HTTP Link header lets a server send context about a document back to a client.
+It can identify related resources or the direct location of a specific asset.
+For page-load optimisation, Link headers can be an alternative to putting preload/preconnect/prefetch hints in the HTML.

 History

-The idea of using HTTP Link headers was proposed as a standard in the late 1990s, around the same time the HTTP/1.1 protocol was defined.
-However, it wasn't until 2010 that HTTP Link headers were officially recognized by the Internet Engineering Task Force (IETF) in RFC 5988, which described their purpose and functionality.
+HTTP Link headers were proposed as a standard in the late 1990s, around the same time the HTTP/1.1 protocol was defined.
+However, it wasn't until 2010 that HTTP Link headers were officially recognised by the Internet Engineering Task Force (IETF) in RFC 5988, which described their purpose and functionality.

 Uses

-• Pagination: Let's say we have a blog site with hundreds of posts, and we display 10 posts per page.
+Pagination: Say we have a blog site with hundreds of posts, and we display 10 posts per page.
 When a user requests a page, we can use Link headers to provide URLs for the next and previous pages.
-This helps with navigating through the large list of posts.
+This helps navigation through the large list of posts.
 Here's an example of how it might look:

-• Preloading: Suppose we have a heavy image or a large CSS file that we know will be required for a webpage.
-We can use a Link header to tell the browser to start downloading it ahead of time, improving the perceived page load speed.
+Preloading: Suppose we have a heavy image or a large CSS file that we know will be required for a webpage.
+We can use a Link header to tell the browser to start downloading it early, improving the perceived page load speed.
 For instance:

-• Resource Hints: Link headers can be used to give the browser hints about resources that might be needed in the future, so the browser can make a decision on whether to fetch these resources ahead of time.
+Resource Hints: Link headers can give the browser hints about resources that might be needed in the future, so the browser can decide whether to fetch them ahead of time.
 For instance:

 Link: </scripts/myscript.js>; rel=prefetch